3 Common Reasons Why You Can’t Lose Weight

 You’ve tried every diet under the sun, yet you can’t seem to shake off those pounds.
 Nothing can be more demotivating than to do everything right and have nothing to show for your efforts.
 Avoid these mistakes like the plague, and you’ll soon see yourself on an endless path of progress with a renewed sense of excitement:

 A foolproof way to ensure you are in a calorie deficit is to calculate your daily expenditure (factoring in your activity level - and be honest!) using any of the many formulas available online.
-The Harris-Benedict formula seems to be the most accurate for the moment.
-Subtract 300-500 calories from there and create a daily diet plan that equates to these calories.
+The Harris-Benedict formula seems to be the most accurate for our purposes.
+Subtract 200-500 calories from there, relative to your overall requirement and create a daily diet plan that matches these calories.

 Some of us like to believe we have the determination and willpower to endure such hunger pangs.
 The truth is we have hormones that regulate our hunger, such as ghrelin, that kick into gear when our bodies suspect a famine on the horizon.
 This primal urge to eat can very easily overpower the desire to be lean, so don’t take it as an indication of your weak will but rather, a natural physical response from our bodies programmed to evade malnourishment.

 Neglecting variety in your diet and training causes stagnation

 A good personal trainer with enough years of experience successfully transforming clients' physiques will understand this fundamental principle of our physiology: the human body is an incredibly adaptable organism.

 Keeping everything the same for too long, your body will eventually adapt to the point where your diet may no longer work for you.
 A training program that keeps the variables the same for too long can lead to stagnation due to the fact that it becomes less challenging for the body.
 Many of you will have heard the adage: “if it doesn’t challenge you, it doesn’t change you.”